Pharmacology

 PHARM 110: Introduction to Pharmacy and Pharmacy Law

-This course provides an introductory instructional learning, simulation, and experience of an inpatient hospital setting to further develop their education and skills.
+This course provides an introductory instructional learning of duties and responsibilities of a pharmacy technician.
 Students review pharmacy law as it pertains to the practice of pharmacy in the state of Washington and federal regulations.
-Prerequisites: acceptance into the pharmacy technician program or instructor's signature.

 PHARM 120: Pharmacy Calculations